PowerPowder/network-notes/09 - Network Services.md

 ## Network Time Protocol (NTP)
 * Synchronise clocks between systems on a packet-switched, variable latency network
 * How it works:
-    * Stratum - hierachy of reference clocks (starts at statum 1, max is 15), more delay is added for each stratum
+    * Stratum - hierarchy of reference clocks (starts at stratum 1, max is 15), more delay is added for each stratum
     * Clients
     * Servers